mietek/halcyon-website/pages/reference/index.md

 > ---------------------|---
 > Arguments:           | _`app? option*`_

-Outputs the executable name declared in the Cabal package description of the specified app.
+Outputs the app executable name, as declared in the Cabal package description.

+The app can be specified as for [`halcyon install`](#halcyon-install).

 ### `halcyon constraints`